Pipeline

 Disease Prevalence and Comorbidities

 PSC is a rare disease, with a prevalence of 1 out of 10,000, and is more prevalent in men than women (2:1 ratio).
 Peak age at onset of PSC is between 30 and 40 years.
-PSC patients frequently present with concomitant inflammatory bowel disease (up to 75%), and are at increased risk of developing hepatobiliary and colon cancers.
-More than 50% of PSC patients need liver transplantation within 10–15 years of diagnosis.
+PSC patients frequently present with concomitant inflammatory bowel disease (up to 75%), and are at increased risk of developing hepatobiliary and colon cancers, which cause about half of all patient deaths.
+More than 50% of PSC patients need liver transplantation within 10–15 years of diagnosis, but in about 20% of these patients the disease reoccurs in the transplanted liver.

 Current Treatment Options